PAY RANGE: 15

 • learn photographic work of limited complexity

-Completion of two years of course work at an accredited college or university.
+Completion of 30 credits of course work at an accredited college or university.

 Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources.